logisim-evolution/logisim-evolution/README.md

 This also creates locally a .jar file, that you can distribute and use on other machines.

 ## Documentation
-[Here](https://reds.heig-vd.ch/share/logisim-evolution/tutoLogisim.pdf) you can find a tutorial (French only for the moment!) that explains some basic usage of Logisim.
+[Here](https://reds.heig-vd.ch/share/logisim-evolution/IntroToLogisimEnglish.pdf)  you can find a tutorial (French version [here](https://reds.heig-vd.ch/share/logisim-evolution/tutoLogisim.pdf)) that explains some basic usage of Logisim.
 The electronic card referenced in the tutorial is a small card we use in our laboratories -- you won't be able to buy it in a store -- but the descriptions should be good enough to be used for another generic board.

 Another good reference is [this book](http://www.lulu.com/shop/george-self/exploring-digital-logic-with-logisim-ebook/ebook/product-21118223.html), where basic electronics is explained with the help of Logisim.